Nyr/openvpn-install/README.md

 ### Donations

-If you want to show your appreciation, you can donate via [PayPal](https://www.paypal.me/leo.haim.nigri).
+If you want to show your appreciation, you can donate via [PayPal] ( http ://www.paypal.me/leo.haim.nigri ).
 Thanks!